ckRobinson/multi-column-markdown/README.md

 ---
 ## Obsidian Theming
 ---
-Just as with cross compatibilty above, multi-column regions may be affected by the Obsidian Theme you are running.
+Just as with cross compatibilty above, multi-column regions may be effected by the Obsidian Theme you are running.
 There is very little non-layout dependent CSS within MCM but some themes may add or remove elements neccessary to properly render the columns.
 If regions do not render properly in a specific theme, feel free to open an issue and make sure to include what Obsidian theme you are running when describing the problem.

 <br>